austinp0573/python-helpers/lowercase/README.md

 # make things lowercase in python
-## nothing fancy, sometimes it's nice to just be able to make everything in a file lowercase
+## nothing fancy, sometimes it's nice to just be able to make everything in a text file lowercase

 ## use
 ```python